Exploring the Life and Works of Charles Dickens A Journey Through Rare and Unique Literature

 Early Life and Background

 Charles Dickens was born on February 7, 1812, in Portsmouth, England, as the second of eight children in a struggling lower-middle-class family.
-His father, John Dickens, working as a naval clerk, faced financial troubles that culminated in his imprisonment for debt when Charles was just twelve years old.
-This pivotal event deeply affected him, ingraining in his writing a strong sense of empathy for the poor and dispossessed.
+His father, John Dickens, worked as a naval clerk and faced financial troubles that led to his imprisonment for debt when Charles was just twelve years old.
+This pivotal event deeply affected him.
+It ingrained in his writing a strong sense of empathy for the poor and dispossessed.

 To help support his family after his father's imprisonment, Charles left school to work in a shoe factory.
 At just twelve years old, he learned firsthand about the grueling realities of life for the working class.
 This experience inspired his powerful depictions of childhood and poverty in works like "Oliver Twist."